zarazoozi/OxEnergyMScPython/README.md

 The current course is taught by Dr Scot Wheeler and Prof. Sarah Sparrow.
 Course material has been prepared by Dr Scot Wheeler based on a previous version prepared by Dr Masaō Ashtine.

+Copyright 2025 University of Oxford.
+All Rights Reserved.
+The authors, being Dr Scot Wheeler and Dr Masaō Ashtine, have asserted their moral rights.